All Episodes

 And she is in demand.

-At any rate, Ms. Cherbil, the first person quoted in the story, says for years the best people in news got that you need that, but they didn't really want to cop to it because it sounds like you're dumbing it down.
+At any rate, Ms. Cherbil, the first person quoted in this story, says for years the best people in news got that you need that, but they didn't really want to cop to it because it sounds like you're dumbing it down.

-Still the 2008 election just might involve a very prominent female candidate.
+Still, the 2008 election just might involve a very prominent female candidate.

 And a producer who could capitalize on that would be very valuable to his or her network.

-By then there will be at least one female evening news anchor, an untold number of female news executives, and more than likely a female perspective imbued in the news.
+By then, there will be at least one female evening news anchor, an untold number of female news executives, and more than likely a female perspective imbued in the news.

-For years the best people in news got that you need that, but they didn't really want to cop to it because it sounds like you're dumbing it down.
+For years, the best people in news got that you need that, but they didn't really want to cop to it because it sounds like you're dumbing it down.

 What did I tell you?

-Uh Jack, glad you called, sir.
+Jack, glad you called, sir.

 Great to have you on the EIB network.